how long does it take to learn a language

 You’re the type who’s not overly serious about the language.
 You’d like to cruise through your studies, picking up learning here and there at your own pace.

 The casual learner should try to put in at least one and a half hours (90 minutes) per week if they want to make progress in their language skills without major setbacks.
-Anything significantly less can weaken your studies and make improvements sluggish.
+Anything less can weaken your studies and make improvements sluggish.

 Due to the relatively lax study schedule, you can expect your skill advancement to “reasonable” fluency (say, B2-level intermediacy) to be achievable in terms of years.